Yankees refute rumors of capping Juan Soto’s offer to please Aaron Judge

 Recently, the Yankees have made key roster decisions, opting for Alex Verdugo over Jasson Dominguez and Jon Berti or Oswaldo Cabrera over Ben Rice.
 Clarke Schmidt has also been prioritized over Luis Gil.
 These moves have paid off, contributing to the Yankees’ success as they prepare for the postseason.

-As the Yankees look ahead to the offseason, their focus remains on making a strong push for Soto, with no internal salary restrictions influencing their approach.
+As the Yankees look ahead to the offseason, their focus remains on making a strong push for Juan Soto, with no internal salary restrictions influencing their approach.